 What is the National Education Nature Park?

-The National Education Nature Park is helping children around the country connect to the natural world, especially in urban and nature-deprived areas, by tracking their local environment through a virtual map across England.
+The National Education Nature Park is helping children and young people around the country connect to the natural world, especially in urban and nature-deprived areas, by tracking their local environment through a virtual map across England.

-Whether it’s through building rain gardens, growing pollinator-friendly plants, or creating habitats, the Nature Park is inspiring young people to take action to engage with nature in their local area.
+Whether it’s through growing pollinator-friendly plants, or creating habitats, the Nature Park is inspiring young people to take action to engage with nature in their local area.

-They are then encouraged to follow this activity on an online, interactive map which will track the collective difference being made for nature across the education estate.
+Children and young people are then encouraged to follow this activity on an online, interactive map, which will track the collective difference being made for nature across the education estate.

-We’ve also announced £15 million of funding to help disadvantaged schools in nature-deprived areas to get involved.
+There is also £7.5 million of funding available this academic year to help disadvantaged schools in nature-deprived areas to get involved.
 A list of the eligible settings and the eligibility criteria can be found here.

 How can my school sign up to the National Education Nature Park?